DataDog/dd-trace-go/CONTRIBUTING.md

 ### Integrations

-Please view our contrib [README.md](v2/contrib/README.md) for information on new integrations.
+Please view our contrib [README.md](v2/contrib/README.md) for information on integrations.
 If you need support for a new integration, please file an issue to discuss before opening a PR.

 ### Go Modules